fkmiec/goscript/README.md

 ```

 Running with shebang will be slightly less efficient since it will recompile the script each time it is executed.
-You may include the --name [name] option in the shebang line, or pass it as an additional argument on the command line the first time you execute the script (e.g. `./myscript --name mycommand`), in order to have the script compiled with a unique name.
+However, it might be advantageous if you intend the script to be modified often and only used locally.
+Alternatively, you may include the --name [name] option in the shebang line, or pass it as an additional argument on the command line the first time you execute the script (e.g. `./myscript --name mycommand`), in order to have the script compiled with a unique name.
 Thereafter, you can invoke the compiled script by that name (e.g. `mycommand`) for improved efficiency.

 ### List Saved Commands